Emo-gml/Awesome-Mental-Health-LLMs/README.md

 - (*CLPsych'24*) Therapist Self-Disclosure as a Natural Language Processing Task [[📝 Paper](https://aclanthology.org/2024.clpsych-1.5/)] [[💻 Code](https://github.com/NatalieShapira/TherapistSelfDisclosure)]
 - (*KDD'25*) MentalChat16K: A Benchmark Dataset for Conversational Mental Health Assistance [[📝 Paper](https://dl.acm.org/doi/10.1145/3711896.3737393)] [[💻 Code](https://github.com/ChiaPatricia/MentalChat16K)]

+## 💡 Welcome Contributions to **Mental-Health-LLMs** 💡
+If you find missing work or have suggestions, feel free to open an issue or contact us at **huhe@gml.ac.cn** or **202230464076@mail.scut.edu.cn**.
+We will promptly update the repository.

+## 🌱Acknowledgements

+We would like to acknowledge the researchers, clinicians, and practitioners devoted to advancing mental health and mental-health-oriented AI.
+In a time when mental health challenges continue to rise worldwide, their steady efforts have driven meaningful progress and made new possibilities achievable.